Leonard Lewis: Career

 In 1976 he produced the BBC series When the Boat Comes In, a north-east drama depicting the hard days of the twenties in the fictional town of Gallowshields.
 The show was nominated for "Best Drama Series" at the 1976 BAFTAs.
 It has been said that Lewis had a "respect for text and for writers", which brought him "acclaim", but also "a personal and professional crisis" after the BBC ordered him to scrap his writing team for the next series of When the Boat Comes In.
 Unwilling to betray his colleagues and friends, Lewis resigned from the BBC on principle.

-Lewis moved to Yorkshire Television, producing The Good Companions (1980) and Flambards in 1979 — a 13-part historical drama series based on the novels by K.M.
+Lewis moved to Yorkshire Television, producing The Good Companions (1980) and Flambards in 1979 – a 13-part historical drama series based on the novels by K.M.
 Peyton.
-Flambards.
 He later returned to the BBC as a freelance, working on shows ranging from The Chinese Detective (1982); Rockliffe's Babies (1987–88); Juliet Bravo (1981–83) and The Prisoner of Zenda (1984).

-In 1990 Lewis began directing for BBC's soap opera, EastEnders.
-By the end of 1991 he had been promoted to co-producer along with Helen Greaves, both taking over charge of the show following the departure of executive producer, Michael Ferguson.
+In 1990 Lewis began directing the BBC soap opera EastEnders.
+By the end of 1991 he had been promoted to co-producer along with Helen Greaves, both taking charge of the show following the departure of executive producer Michael Ferguson.
 Lewis and Greaves formulated a new regime for EastEndrers, giving the writers of the serial more authority in storyline progression, with the script department providing "guidance rather than prescriptive episode storylines".
 By the end of 1992 Helen Greaves left the serial and Lewis became executive and series producer.
-Among the storylines that aired under Lewis' tenure were, Arthur Fowler's affair with Christine Hewitt, Pat Butcher's drunk-driving accident, the death of Gill Fowler, Sharon Watts's affair with her brother-in-law Phil Mitchell, and the reintroduction of Cindy Beale.
-Other characters introduced included, David Wicks, Mandy Salter, Richard Cole, Sanjay Kapoor, Christine Hewitt, Nigel Bates, Natalie Price and the Jackson family, while axings included Pete Beale, and some of Tavernier family.
-Lewis decided to leave EastEnders in 1994 after the BBC controllers demanded an extra episode a week, taking its weekly airtime from 1hr (two episodes), to 1.5hrs (3 episodes).
+Among the storylines that aired under Lewis' tenure are Arthur Fowler's affair with Christine Hewitt, Pat Butcher's drunk-driving crash, the death of Gill Fowler, Sharon Watts's affair with her brother-in-law Phil Mitchell, and the reintroduction of Cindy Beale.
+Other characters introduced include David Wicks, Mandy Salter, Richard Cole, Sanjay Kapoor, Christine Hewitt, Nigel Bates, Natalie Price and the Jackson family, while axings include Pete Beale, and some of Tavernier family.
+Lewis decided to leave EastEnders in 1994 after the BBC controllers demanded an extra episode a week, taking its weekly airtime from 1hr (two episodes), to 1.5hrs (three episodes).
 Lewis felt that producing an hour of "reasonable quality drama" a week was the maximum that any broadcasting system could generate without loss of integrity.
-Having set up the transition to the new schedule, the first trio of episodes — dubbed The Vic siege — marked Lewis' departure from the programme.
+Having set up the transition to the new schedule, the first trio of episodes – dubbed The Vic siege – marked Lewis' departure from the programme.
 He decided to retire in 1995.